MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 * Feature - [wcmp_products id="VENDOR ID"] : Products of the vendor.

 = 2.2.2 =
-* Fix - "Report Abuse" link text can be changed.
+* Fixed: "Report Abuse" link text can be changed.
-* Fix - "Choose a Vendor" dropdown is fixed for bulk edit products.
+* Fixed:  "Choose a Vendor" dropdown is fixed for bulk edit products.
-* Fix - Fixed coupons issue, now coupon created for a product by a vendor could not be used for other vendors' product.
+* Fixed:  Fixed coupons issue, now coupon created for a product by a vendor could not be used for other vendors' product.
-* Fix - Fixed commission field in variation issue, now in case of variation, vendors could not edit the commission fields.
+* Fixed: Fixed commission field in variation issue, now in case of variation, vendors could not edit the commission fields.
-* Fix - Fixed shipping in variation issue, now in case of variable product, vendors could not use others' shipping classes.
+* Fixed:  Fixed shipping in variation issue, now in case of variable product, vendors could not use others' shipping classes.
-* Fix - Minor bug fixed when showing related products.
+* Fixed:  Minor bug fixed when showing related products.
 * Modified - Language files are modified to include more text strings.

 = 2.2.1 =
-* Add - Filter is added to add new payment mode for his/her store.
+* Added: Filter is added to add new payment mode for his/her store.
-* Add - Filter is added to add new disbursal mode for admin
+* Added: Filter is added to add new disbursal mode for admin
-* Fix - Bulk edit to assign shipping to multiple product by a vendor has been removed.
+* Fixed:  Bulk edit to assign shipping to multiple product by a vendor has been removed.
-* Modify - Min file is generated for all css and js.
+* Modified: Min file is generated for all css and js.

 = 2.2.0 =
-* Feature - Admin can do bulk edit and assign multiple products to vendors in one click.
+* Feature:  Admin can do bulk edit and assign multiple products to vendors in one click.
-* Feature - Shortcode: [vendor_shipping_settings] -> vendor can set shipping from front end.
+* Feature:  Shortcode: [vendor_shipping_settings] -> vendor can set shipping from front end.
-* Feature - Translated files for Norwegian, Russian, Italian and Portuguese(Brazilian).
+* Feature:  Translated files for Norwegian, Russian, Italian and Portuguese(Brazilian).
-* Feature - Vendor frontend dashboard now contains a link to the backend dashboard.
+* Feature:  Vendor frontend dashboard now contains a link to the backend dashboard.
-* Fix - Small UI issues in Reports tab.
+* Fixed:   Small UI issues in Reports tab.
-* Fix - Fixed product commission security issue.
+* Fixed:  Fixed product commission security issue.
-* Fix - Fixed notification issue in "Disbursal by Request Withdrawal" mode.
+* Fixed:  Fixed notification issue in "Disbursal by Request Withdrawal" mode.
-* Fix - Code optimisation and improved inline documentation.
+* Fixed:  Code optimisation and improved inline documentation.

 = 2.1.2 =
-* Feature - Enhanced report capabilitites.
+* Feature:  Enhanced report capabilitites.

 = 2.1.1 =
-* Feature - A revenue sharing mode - Admin fees.
+* Feature: A revenue sharing mode - Admin fees.
-* Fix - International flat rate shipping support is added.
+* Fixed:  International flat rate shipping support is added.
-* Fix - Minor bug fixed with latest WooCommerce.
+* Fixed:  Minor bug fixed with latest WooCommerce.

 = 2.1.0 =
-* Feature - WCMp now supports WooCommerce 2.4+ shipping module.
+* Feature: WCMp now supports WooCommerce 2.4+ shipping module.
-* Feature - Admin can set a threshold amount before commissions are disbursed.
+* Feature: Admin can set a threshold amount before commissions are disbursed.
-* Feature - Admin can set the number of free withdrawals
+* Feature: Admin can set the number of free withdrawals
-* Feature - Admin can add commission withdrawal charge.
+* Feature: Admin can add commission withdrawal charge.
-* Feature - Admin To-Do list.
+* Feature: Admin To-Do list.
-* Feature - New payment module - Vendors can withdraw commission(as opposed to automatic disbursement).
+* Feature: New payment module - Vendors can withdraw commission(as opposed to automatic disbursement).
-* Feature - Vendors can now withdraw to Paypal as well as request for direct Bank transfer
+* Feature: Vendors can now withdraw to Paypal as well as request for direct Bank transfer
-* Feature - New features added in the report module
+* Feature: New features added in the report module
-* Feature - Vendor can see backend report
+* Feature: Vendor can see backend report
-* Feature - WCMp now supports WooCommerce Frontend Shop Manager - Free version.
+* Feature: WCMp now supports WooCommerce Frontend Shop Manager - Free version.
-* Feature - New shortcode added - [transaction_details]
+* Feature: New shortcode added - [transaction_details]

 = 2.0.1 =
-* Feature - Admin can moderate(approve/edit/disapprove) coupons created by Vendors.
+* Feature: Admin can moderate(approve/edit/disapprove) coupons created by Vendors.
-* Feature - Admin can set commission as percentage plus fixed amount.
+* Feature: Admin can set commission as percentage plus fixed amount.
-* Feature - Added hooks and filters.
+* Feature: Added hooks and filters.
-* Fix - Vendor can see only their attachments.
+* Fixed: - Vendor can see only their attachments.
-* Fix - Globally publish product bugs are fixed.
+* Fixed: Globally publish product bugs are fixed.
-* Fix - Template override and text domain issues are fixed.
+* Fixed: Template override and text domain issues are fixed.

 = 2.0.0 =
 * The name of the plugin is changed to better represent it's functionality
 * Contains a completely redesigned settings panel with a more intuitive categorization of features.

 = 1.1.2 =
-* Fix - Fixed the report for fixed commission amount.
+* Fixed: Fixed the report for fixed commission amount.
-* Fix - Fixed some issue with adding shipping class from vendor dashboard.
+* Fixed: Fixed some issue with adding shipping class from vendor dashboard.
-* Features - Admin can block a vendor with all their items.
+* Features: Admin can block a vendor with all their items.

 = 1.1.1 =
-* Fix - Duplicate Commission Entry per order.
+* Fixed:  Duplicate Commission Entry per order.

 = 1.1.0 =
-* Fix - New order email template to Vendor has been fixed.
+* Fixed:  New order email template to Vendor has been fixed.
 Now order calculation is Vendor specific.
-* Features - Split shipping amount to Vendors.
+* Features: Split shipping amount to Vendors.
 Following shipping methods are supported: "Flat rate per item: Vendor can add flat rate class from their dashboard", "International delivery per item", "Local delivery per product".
-* Features - Commission can also be calculated in fixed rate.
+* Features:  Commission can also be calculated in fixed rate.
-* Features - Vendor list can be sorted using "[dc_vendorslist]" shortcode.
+* Features: Vendor list can be sorted using "[dc_vendorslist]" shortcode.

 = 1.0.2 =
 * New Shortcode is added  as [vendor_coupons] to show vendor's coupon and the usage counted.
 Also added coupon information in vendor order details page.